The 2018 Tradition Education Team

 Joe Fink, Brass Staff

-Joe returns to the Education Team for his eighth season on the Cincinnati Tradition brass staff.
+Joe returns to the Education Team for his ninth season on the Cincinnati Tradition brass staff.

 As a native of the Cincinnati area, he attended Moeller High School and graduated from The Ohio State University with a Music Education degree.
 Joe performed two years with Cincinnati Glory and then aged out with Southwind of Lexington, Kentucky.

 Joe is currently the marching band coordinator and athletic band director with Moeller High School.
 His teaching experience also includes building Capital Regiment Drum and Bugle Corps from a division III corps to a solid division I corps over four years as a brass technician and visual technician.
 He has also helped build Tradition into a DCA Class A finalist drum corps during his five year tenure as brass caption head.

 Joe resides in Amberley Village, Ohio and enjoys cheering on the Ohio State Buckeyes.
 He can also be found on the weekends doing sound and light productions for live bands in the area.
 His real job is as an IT Project Manager for a large healthcare provider in Cincinnati.
 Joe wrote this entire bio in third person; which is awkward.

 Tim Snyder, Brass Staff